RealFormer: Transformer Likes Residual Attention: Experiments

-\paragraph{How does RealFormer qualitatively differ from the baseline Transformers?} We conduct one empirical study to understand the differences between RealFormer and Post-/Pre-LN Transformers.
-We randomly sample 8,192 examples from the held-out development set and visualize the distribution of attention probabilities of each token (excluding padding) in these examples across all layers and all heads in the three pre-trained BERT-Base models in Table~\ref{table:bert-mlm}.
-In particular, for each (token, layer, head) triplet, we compute the entropy of the attention weights (probabilities) as the ``sparsity measure'' of attentions.
+\paragraph{Is attention sparser in RealFormer?} We conduct one empirical study to observe the qualitative differences between RealFormer and Post-/Pre-LN Transformers.
+We randomly sample 8,192 examples from the held-out development set and visualize the distribution of attention probabilities of each token in these examples across heads in all layers.
+In particular, for each (token, layer, head) triplet, we compute the entropy of the attention probabilities as the ``sparsity measure'' of attention.
 Intuitively, as entropy gets lower, the attention weight distribution becomes more skewed and therefore attention is sparser.

-In a similar fashion to~\citet{Ramsauer-2020-hopfield}, we use violin plots to show the entropy distributions of RealFormer (see Figure~\ref{fig:realformer-entropy}).
-Plots for Post-LN and Pre-LN Transformers are included in Appendix (Figure~\ref{fig:post-ln-entropy} and Figure~\ref{fig:pre-ln-entropy}).
+In a similar fashion to~\citet{Ramsauer-2020-hopfield}, we use violin plots to show the entropy distributions of the pre-trained BERT-Base model with RealFormer from Table~\ref{table:bert-mlm} (see Figure~\ref{fig:realformer-entropy}).
+Plots for the two baseline Transformers in Table~\ref{table:bert-mlm} are included in Appendix~\ref{sec:appendix:entropy}.
 Each row is a layer in BERT-Base and each column is an attention head.

-For better legibility, (1) for each layer, we sort the attention heads in ascending order of the median of entropies; and (2) we also color code these plots to help distinguish heads with relatively sparse attentions (BLUE: median $<$ 1.5) and relatively dense attentions (RED: median $>$ 4.5) from the rest (YELLOW: 1.5 $\le$ median $\le$ 4.5).
-From the three figures we can see that attention tends to get sparser for later (upper) layers for all three Transformers.
-However, RealFormer differs from the other two in the following two ways: \begin{itemize} \item RealFormer has \emph{significantly sparser} attentions for top layers (layer 9-11); \item RealFormer tends to have lower variance across all layers, which means that attention density is less input-dependent. \end{itemize} We hypothesize that the above two properties might be a sign of stableness and could benefit fine-tuning.
+We find that attention tends to get sparser for later (upper) layers for all three Transformers.
+However, RealFormer differs from the two baselines in the following ways: \begin{itemize} \item RealFormer has \emph{significantly sparser} attention for top layers (layer 9-11); \item RealFormer tends to have lower variance across all layers, which means that attention density is less input-dependent. \end{itemize} We hypothesize that the above two properties might be a sign of stableness and benefit fine-tuning.